palma-ice/yelmo/README_BATCH.md

 # Running ensemble simulations

-The script run_yelmo.py is designed to prepare and run one Yelmo simulation with parameter loaded from a specified parameter file.
+The script run_yelmo.py is designed to prepare and run one Yelmo simulation with parameters loaded from a specified parameter file.
 To perform an ensemble of Yelmo simulations with various combinations of parameter values, run_yelmo.py can be called via the [Python `runner` module](https://github.com/perrette/runner).